t-aus-m/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

    - Signal deadline misses to the application layer
    - Allow applications to specify handling of missed deadlines

-### Minimal Changes to MP-QUIC
+### Extensions to MP-QUIC

-Our extensions reuse MP-QUIC’s multipath concepts (paths, path IDs, path validation, etc.) with only the following additions:
+Our extensions build on {{MP-QUIC}}'s multipath framework (e.g., paths, path IDs, and validation) and add only:

-- Deadline Transport Parameter: `enable_deadline_aware_streams`.
+- A transport Parameter to enable deadline-aware streams.
-- Custom Deadline Frame: DEADLINE_CONTROL frame to specify deadlines for streams (see {{deadline-control-frame}}).
+- A DEADLINE_CONTROL frame to signal stream deadlines.
-- Optional DMTP Acknowledgement: DMTP_ACK frames enable more precise per-path delay estimation and real-time path performance feedback (see {{dmtp-ack-frame}}).
+- Optional DMTP_ACK frame for improved per-path delay feedback.
-- Optional AFEC Transport Parameter & Frames: If implementations wish to use Adaptive FEC as in {{QUIC-AFEC}}, it introduces an additional transport parameter for FEC support and two new frames for carrying source and repair symbol metadata across multiple paths.
+- Optional AFEC support via an extra transport parameter and two frames for source and repair symbol metadata.

-By doing so, we preserve MP-QUIC’s wire format except for newly introduced frames and transport parameters, ensuring interoperability with multipath-capable endpoints that do not recognize these extensions (they will treat unknown frames as errors if negotiated incorrectly, or ignore them if permitted).
+This preserves the original wire format, ensuring interoperability with {{MP-QUIC}} endpoints that do not implement these extensions.

-### Path Selection in Path-Aware Networks (PAN)
+## Support for Path-Aware Networks (PAN)

-When running over a Path-Aware Network such as {{SCION}}, endpoints may discover multiple disjoint or partially disjoint paths.
-In SCION, a host can receive multiple end-to-end path options from the network.
-We leverage MP-QUIC’s concept of multiple path IDs to represent each distinct path from the SCION set.
-This means that SCION’s path selection is performed outside of MP-QUIC, but MP-QUIC uses the resulting IP:port tuples (plus path ID) to treat each route as a separate path.
-The advantage is that no additional MP-QUIC modifications are needed to “support SCION” - we simply map each SCION path to a separate MP-QUIC path ID and rely on our new deadline-aware logic to decide scheduling and retransmissions.
+When operating over a path-aware network, endpoints can discover and utilize multiple disjoint or partially disjoint paths.
+This can be provided, for example, by {{SCION}} or other architectures such as {{SR}}.
+In such an environment, a single source–destination address pair may yield multiple distinct end-to-end paths, each with unique performance characteristics (e.g., latency, loss rate).
+These paths can be exposed to the transport layer via distinct Path IDs in {{MP-QUIC}}.

+This document does not prescribe how endpoints discover and enumerate available paths at the network layer.
+Rather, it assumes that a PAN can supply multiple viable routes between endpoints.
+Once discovered, each route is mapped to a unique Path ID, enabling the {{DMTP}} scheduling logic to treat them as distinct transport paths for deadline-aware streams.

+Multiple paths and path diversity provided by PAN enhance the effectiveness of {{DMTP}}'s scheduling, retransmission, and optional FEC mechanisms in meeting strict deadlines, making support for PAN essential to the design of the proposed extension.

 ## Deadlines